hetida/hetida-designer/README.md

 This assumes existence of the Python virtual environment as described above.

 1. Navigate to the `runtime` folder.
-2. Activate virtuale environment with `./pipt shell`.
+2. Activate virtual environment with `./pipt shell`.
 3. Run `python -m pytest --cov=hetdesrun tests`.

 ## <a name="tutorial"></a> Tutorial